 PCB evaluation includes high resistance electrical test with 1 GΩ insulation resistance threshold.

+For project qualification of HDI, a CAF risk assessment shall be performed.

+The CAF risk assessment includes a comparison of insulation distances to the CAF test patterns of Table 9-2, Table 9-3 and Table 9-4 of clause 9.7.3.
+The risk of CAF is considered to be low in case the insulation is above the one specified for the ECSS pattern from these tables.
+CAF testing is done for generic qualification but usually not for project qualification.
+Nevertheless, for project qualification the risk of CAF is assessed.

-Table 9-2Table 9-3Table 9-49.7.3 Test and inspection for procurement
+Test and inspection for procurement

 Outgoing inspection on PCB